You must be signed in to read the rest of this article.

 Infants cannot be expected to understand the need to hold their head still or follow the instruction to open their mouth.
 Dentists will likely need to stabilize the infant's head gently between their hands and manually open the infant's lips with their fingers.
 Crying during the examination should be considered normal behavior typical of an infant experiencing something new.
 The dentist should talk to the child (and parent) in a calm, soothing voice.
 While infants may not comprehend the words being spoken, they can understand a tone that conveys care and compassion.
 The parent typically will observe the interactions between the dental team and the infant and make judgments on not only the clinical skills of the dental professional but also on his or her understanding of social and behavioral competence with young patients.

 The AAPD provides simple and easy-to-use resources for assessing caries risk and determining protocols for caries management.8-10 Success or failure in halting the progression of caries in a high- or moderate-risk infant largely depends on the family's ability to limit dietary sugars and practice good home care.
 Dentists can assist by offering more frequent visits for application of topical fluoride treatments on a risk basis.
 A child with carious lesions may require treatment, which could range from operative elimination of the carious lesions, to extraction of hopeless teeth, to non-invasive therapy with silver diamine fluoride (SDF), depending on the severity of the lesions, the risk for disease progression, and/or the timeline to exfoliate the teeth in question.
 If a child is found to have white-spot demineralization, enamel hypoplasia, or other indications of high caries risk, care should include a diet that avoids access to SSBs and other sugar-containing snacks, twice-daily home hygiene that includes brushing with fluoride toothpaste, and dental office visits for professional application of topical fluorides every 3 months.
-Children with risk factors of high SSB exposure and poor home hygiene but who have no signs of active disease should be identified and effective behavior modification methods instituted with both the children and caregivers to attempt to alter their diet.
+Children with risk factors of high SSB exposure and poor home hygiene but who have no signs of active disease should be identified, and effective behavior modification methods should be instituted with both the children and caregivers to attempt to alter their diet.
 These high-risk children also may be seen at least every 6 months for topical fluoride application (SDF or varnish).
 Many infants will present with no dietary or hygiene risk factors, excellent enamel, and overall low caries risk.
 These infants can be scheduled for follow-up in 12 months.51

 The perinatal and infancy period presents numerous challenges for the maintenance of ideal oral health for mothers/caregivers and their children.
 Yet, it also allows an opportunity to emphasize maternal oral health and hygiene habits for mothers/caregivers and to reinforce ideal practices for good oral hygiene, avoidance of caries risk, and regular professional dental care for infants.
 It is imperative, therefore, for primary care providers, pediatricians, perinatal maternal healthcare providers, and dental healthcare providers to leverage their opportunities during the perinatal and infancy period, through a high level of interprofessional collaboration, to emphasize oral and overall health to help patients establish ideal habits as a foundation for a lifetime of good dental health.